jsaropy/finalproject/README.md

 >[!NOTE]
 > Invalid inputs prompt the user to re-enter a valid choice, ensuring smooth navigation and user experience.

+## Database Design
+The database is structured to support users, their orders, and the products associated with those orders.
+Its schema consists of four interrelated tables: users, orders, orderproducts, and products.

+    - users
+        user_id (PK): A unique identifier for each user.
+        username: The user’s chosen login name.
+        hash: A securely stored hash of the user’s password.

+> [!NOTE]
+> Each user can have multiple orders associated with their account, establishing a one-to-many relationship between users and orders.

+    - orders
+        order_id (PK): A unique identifier for each order. user_id (FK): References the user_id in the users table, linking each order to a specific user.
+        date_ordered: The date and time the order was created.
+        date_received: The date and time the order was completed or received.

+> [!NOTE]
+> Each order is placed by a single user, and an order can contain multiple products through the orderproducts table.

+    - orderproducts
+        order_id (FK): References the order_id in the orders table, associating each set of products with a particular order. prod_id (FK): References the prod_id in the products table, identifying which product is included in the order.
+        quantity: The number of units of the given product included in the order.

+> [!NOTE]
+> This table acts as a junction between orders and products, enabling a many-to-many relationship.
+An order can have multiple products, and a product can appear in multiple orders.

+    - products
+        prod_id (PK): A unique identifier for each product.
+        prod_name: The name of the product.
+        prod_price: The unit price of the product.

+> [!NOTE]
+> The products table stores the catalog of items that users can add to their orders.
+It connects to orderproducts so that the same product can be linked to many different orders.

 ## User Flow & Features in Detail
 ### Registration
 1. Create a New Account: